Castor Oil Facts and Information:

 What Is a Castor Oil Pack?

-A castor oil pack involves the use of cloth soaked in castor oil which is placed on the skin.
+A castor oil pack involves the use of a cloth soaked in castor oil which is placed on the skin.
 It's used by some alternative practitioners to enhance circulation and to promote the healing of the tissues and organs underneath the skin.
 Alternative practitioners also use it to improve liver function, relieve pain, reduce inflammation, and to improve digestion.

 Castor oil packs are made by soaking a piece of flannel in castor oil and placing it on the skin.
 The flannel is covered with a sheet of plastic, and then a hot water bottle is placed over the plastic to heat the pack.